Code-Institute-Submissions/user_centric_stream_one_aoife_holidaysplease_travel_site/README.md

 #### 1. Initial Planning

 The planning commenced with pen and paper brainstorming and some competitor website analysis.
-Here website purpose and goals were laid out along with throughts on the type of feel and message the site ought to protray to the user.
+Here website purpose and goals were laid out along with thoughts on the type of feel and message the site ought to portray to the user.
 Competitor analysis was then carried out on other travel sites.
 As the client is a little unique in that she is a freelance agent working for a large travel agent [Holidaysplease](https://www.holidaysplease.co.uk/ "Holidaysplease Homepage"), this posed the challenge of trying to take what large agents might do but making the message of this site very personal.

 #### 2. User Stories